kgautam01/kgautam01/README.md

 </p>

 ### About
 <p align="justify"> <samp>Kuldeep is a Graduate Research Assistant at IIT Hyderabad (Dept of CSE), currently working in the intersection of deep learning and compilers for code comprehension and code optimization projects.
 He has a demonstrated history of working on ML/DL Stack and has industry experience working as a Software Engineer at Samsung Research Institute, Noida and as a Data Science Intern at SIPI-IP, Noida.
-He has also worked on several academic projects in his undergraduate in the same domain.</samp></p> Check out his [WebPortfolio]().</p>
+He has also worked on several academic projects in his undergraduate in the same domain.</samp></p>

 ### Skills